farlee2121/DevEssentialsBlog/_drafts/2021-09-01-Programming-is-Problem-Modeling.md

 It's important to note, requirements in our "definition of done" are not just behavior expectations ("functional requirements").
 They should also include quality measurements like maintainability and defect rates.
 The customer may not realize how these non-functional requirements effect their outcomes, but they likely do want the results.
 For example, maintained productivity, low failure rates, and secure software.
 Quantifying and benchmarking these requirements is a whole topic of it's own.

-## Volatility Analysis as Essence Discovery
+## Adaptability: Volatility Analysis as Essence Discovery

 ![Volatility analysis](../site-media/../post-media/IDesign-System/iDesignSolutionScubbing.png)